The Best Frameless Bathroom Mirrors (2026)

 - Needs a 110V outlet within reach and a touch sensor you'll learn to use with dry-ish hands

-- At $145.99 it costs roughly double our plain top pick
+- At $145.99 it costs about double our plain top pick

 | Material | Tempered glass + aluminum |